Friday, January 16, 2026

 Hello my friends.
 Today in my quest to heal from narcissistic parent abuse, I'm looking at how these self-centered, entitled people use "depression" and guilt feelings to control their scapegoat child.
 I'll explore how narcissist parents dump their feelings on the child, make her feel responsible and then exploit and manipulate the child's empathy and compassion.

 They are bottomless pits that can never be filled.
 So because no one can ever give them all they demand, they are continually hurt, angry and disappointed.
 They expect preferential treatment, and to have their opinions heard above everyone else's.
 They act like everyone is watching them at every moment.
 They're always "on."
-And if someone should check them or just give them a kind of funny look, they overreact.
+And if someone should check them or just give them a kind of funny look, or simply ignore them, they overreact.
 Because they are also hyper sensitive to criticism.
 So they want attention but only how and when they want it.

 So they're either flying on a narcissistic supply high or enraged at some narcissistic injury.
 This is not a real injury.
 It's either the perceived slight or the logical consequences of their ridiculous posturing or hurtful thing they did in their entitlement.
 And if you think it's confusing as an adult to figure them out, try being their scapegoat or truth teller child.
 Narcissistic parents are the most bewildering and exhausting people to deal with.
 They never just are.
 It's a constant three ring circus.